mtlynch/mtlynch.io/_posts/2018-08-11-resurrecting-3.md

 # Dissecting the CLI class

-Clearly, I wanted to break up the `Cli` class, but I had to find a starting point. `generate_data` sure doesn't seem to belong there, but I can't move it to a different module because it calls several other member functions.
+Clearly, I wanted to break up the `Cli` class, but I had to find a starting point. `generate_data` sure doesn't seem to belong there, but I can't move it to a different module because it calls several other member functions in the same class.

-Does it actually share state?
-I went back to `Cli`'s constructor:
+What state does `generate_data` share with the other member functions?
+I checked `Cli`'s constructor:

 ```python
 def __init__(self, argv):